About Scooters as a Vehicle Class

 I pursue ease, joy, and meaningfulness.
 Sometimes successfully.

-some of this ease, joy, for me comes from being able to effortlessly move around the city I live in, parking literally whereever I want, always very close to my destination.
+some of this ease, joy, for me comes from being able to effortlessly move around the city I live in, parking literally where ever I want, always very close to my destination.
 I ride something a bit bigger than a bicycle, that is fairly fast, and powered by something other than my own legs, that is not a motorcycle.

 Sometimes a scooter is best contrasted to a different vehicle like a bicycle, but sometimes it’s best contrasted to a vehicle like a car.
 I still maintain it’s a class unto itself, and maybe you’ll agree.
 I’m also terrified of motorcycle culture and fast vehicles in general.
+I find american roads very unsafe for everyone for a bunch of reasons, maybe we’ll talk about them someday.

 The danger is instantly multiplied when there are other users of the space, especially users inside of cars and car-like things. generally internal combustion engines and four tires, sometimes electric, sometimes six tires.
 You get the vibe.
 They weigh 3000-6000 lbs, can be very throttly, etc. We can talk about all of this, and it’s the part that stresses me out the most, and it’s rooted in supremacy in american institutions and the people who built them!
-Yay!

 But this can all be navigated safely, and the bump in mobility one gets by having a scooter, even if “just” for 1-3 mile trips, is quite distinctive.
 It’s fun and engaging, very inexpensive, and is a close-enough full replacement for a vehicle that to depend on a car but not have the option of something like a scooter also feels uncomfortable to me, now.

 One of my favorite things about using a scooter in the USA, especially in cities, is how they can be parked anywhere, and in large numbers.
-If me and a few friends are meeting up for something, parking is virtually effortless, even in places otherwise full of cars:
+If me and a few friends are meeting up for something, parking is virtually effortless, even in places otherwise full of cars.

 - a video from my tiktok about scooting